Skip to main content

 Note

-It may take a few minutes to download the required images and start various nodes and Postgres databases.
+It may take a few minutes to download the required images and start the various nodes and Postgres databases.

-Open your browser and head to http://localhost:3000.
+1. Open your browser and head to http://localhost:3000.

-You will see a GraphQL playground in the browser and the schemas, which are ready to query.
+2. You will see a GraphQL playground in the browser and the schemas which are ready to query.

-Try the following query to understand how it works for your new SubQuery starter project.
+Try the following queries to understand how it works for your new SubQuery starter project.
 Don’t forget to learn more about the GraphQL Query language.

 query {